turnerrainer/Buerokratt-Architectural-Decision-Records/README.md

 * Fully processing Bürokratt's ADR before proposing and providing technical solutions for Bürokratt is a must for all of our current and future partners.

->In case of proposing a tender within any of Bürokratt's procurements, Bürokratt expects participants' technical solutions to fully comply with Bürokratt's ADR.
+* <span style="color: orange;">In case of proposing a tender within any of Bürokratt's procurements, Bürokratt expects participants' technical solutions to fully comply with Bürokratt's ADR.
 If not, this must be clearly stated in tender.
-Bürokratt has the right (but not an obligation) to disregard all such tenders.
+Bürokratt has the right (but not an obligation) to disregard all such tenders.</span>